f5devcentral/f5-agility-labs-sslviz/docs/class4/module3/lab2.rst

   - Click :guilabel:`OK` to acknowledge the profile warning.

     .. warning:: Whenever repurposing a topology setting, a warning will
-       appear: “There are other configuration items that are referencing this item.
-Editing this item will affect the referencing ones mentioned below”.
+       appear: "There are other configuration items that are referencing this item.
+Editing this item will affect the referencing ones mentioned below".
 Click OK to acknowledge.

 - **Services List** - there are no new services to create.